-Our instantly downloadable guide to claiming personal independence payment (PIP) will tell you everything you need to know to help you prepare for your medical assessment, including:
+Our instantly downloadable guide to claiming personal independence payment (PIP) will tell you everything you need to know to help you prepare for your PIP assessment, including:

 - How the PIPAT computer software used by health professionals works.